HRS0221/himanshu-portfolio/README.md

 # Himanshu Salunke - Portfolio Website

 A modern, responsive portfolio website built with Next.js 15, featuring a clean design, dark mode, and comprehensive project showcase.
-This portfolio demonstrates expertise in data science, machine learning, and software development with a focus on AI and ML technologies.
+This portfolio demonstrates my journey as an aspiring data scientist, showcasing projects in machine learning, AI, and software development.

-> **Note**: This portfolio is based on the [Once UI Portfolio Template](https://github.com/once-ui-system/magic-portfolio) by Once UI System.
-I've customized it extensively to showcase my projects and skills while maintaining the excellent foundation they provided.

 ## 🌟 Features